Cody47/Insta47-for-iOS/README.md

 - [Azule](https://github.com/Al4ise/Azule/wiki)

 ## Install IPA
 You can install the tweaked IPA file like any other sideloaded iOS app.
-If you have not done this before, here are some suggestions to get started.
+If you have not done this before, Please google how to sideload ipa files on non-jailbroken devices

 # Contributing
 Contributions to this tweak are greatly appreciated.
 Feel free to create a pull request if you would like to contribute.